sequelize/website/versioned_docs/version-6.x.x/getting-started.md

 // Code here!
 It works!
 ```

-To experiment with the other dialects, which are harder to setup locally, you can use the [Sequelize SSCCE](https://github.com/papb/sequelize-sscce) GitHub repository, which allows you to run code on all supported dialects directly from GitHub, for free, without any setup!
+To experiment with the other dialects, which are harder to set up locally, you can use the [Sequelize SSCCE](https://github.com/papb/sequelize-sscce) GitHub repository, which allows you to run code on all supported dialects directly from GitHub, for free, without any setup!

 ## New databases versus existing databases